 Contact: +230 676 3089

 If you want to see the definition of the colonial era on the island, head to Hôtel de Ville, which also happens to be a preserved site.
-Situated in the heart of the city, Hôtel de Ville is a popular getaway location for locals and tourists alike.
+One of the best places to visit in Curepipe, this attraction is situated in the heart of the city, Hôtel de Ville is a popular getaway location for locals and tourists alike.
 The buoyant ambience and management that is top-notch, this is a place you can come to sit back and admire the beauty of the gardens.
 You can see the historical architecture in the villa, where you’ll find the authentic wooden friezes also called dentelles, the gable windows, a big veranda, and much more.

 Location: Rue Chasteauneuf, Curepipe, Mauritius